 A list of the laboratories run by the ParisTech schools is available here.

 - What level of French is required?

-If you are coming to France to do a PhD, we strongly recommend that you make sure that your level of French is sufficient for handling day-to-day interactions.
+If you are coming to France to do a PhD, we strongly recommend that you make sure your level of French is sufficient for handling day-to-day interactions.
 However, you can also work in English in the ParisTech laboratories.